 I used to find it mission impossible (scenes of my ten-year-old come to my mind!).

-He would barely manage to arrive at the third inspiration before accelerating the process so that he could continue with his emotional outburst.
+He would barely reach the third inspiration before accelerating the process so that he could continue with his emotional outburst.

 (Disclosure: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.
 You can also read our Disclosure & Disclaimer policy here)

-The Lazy 8 Breathing is one of the best breathing exercises for kids (at least, for us!).
+Lazy 8 Breathing is one of our favorite breathing exercises for kids.

-It is part of The Zones of Regulation activities, a curriculum designed by Leah Kuypers to foster self-regulation and emotional control in kids.
+It is part of The Zones of Regulation by Leah Kuypers, a curriculum designed to help children develop self-regulation and emotional control skills.

 How do you practice the Lazy 8 Breathing exercise?